nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 ### <a name="create-group"></a> Create Group

-Tags are created by POSTing a JSON representation of a group to `%CMR-ENDPOINT%/groups` along with a valid ECHO token.
+Groups are created by POSTing a JSON representation of a group to `%CMR-ENDPOINT%/groups` along with a valid ECHO token.
 The response will contain a concept id identifying the group along with the group revision id.

+#### Creating a System Level Group

 ```
 curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/groups -d \
 '{
   "name": "Administrators",
-  "description": "The group of users that manages PROV1s data holdings."
+  "description": "The group of users that manages the CMR."
  }'

 HTTP/1.1 200 OK